New York Attorney General Moves To Dissolve The NRA After Fraud Investigation

 James' lawsuit alleges that Phillips, whose job it was to manage the financial operations of the charitable organization, lied on financial disclosure forms and set up numerous deals to enrich himself and his girlfriend.

-The New York Attorney General claims that Phillips set up a contract for himself just before he retired, and that the package was worth $1.8 million — purportedly for consulting services to the incoming treasurer.
+The New York attorney general claims that Phillips set up a contract for himself just before he retired and that the package was worth $1.8 million — purportedly for consulting services to the incoming treasurer.
 But the incoming treasurer told the New York attorney general that he was not aware of this contract.
 Phillips also directed a deal worth more than $1 million to his girlfriend, the suit alleges.

 Meanwhile, James alleges that former NRA chief of staff Joshua Powell's salary more than tripled a little more than two years into his tenure, which began in 2016.
 While he began at $250,000, Powell's salary rose to $800,000.

 Powell is also accused of directing charitable funds to be used for the benefit of his family members.
-The New York Attorney General said that Powell approved of a $5 million consulting contract with the firm McKenna & Associates.
-That firm, in turn, hired Powell's wife and passed her $30,000 monthly consulting fee through the NRA.
+The New York attorney general said that Powell approved of a $5 million consulting contract with the firm McKenna & Associates.
+That firm, in turn, hired Powell's wife and passed her a $30,000 monthly consulting fee through the NRA.
 Powell also arranged for an NRA vendor to hire his father as a paid photographer, leading to $90,000 in fees for his father — funds that were ultimately billed to the NRA.

-The New York Attorney General did not allege that NRA general counsel John Frazer committed financial misconduct, but said that he failed to comply with board governance procedures, failed to ensure the NRA was in compliance with whistleblower laws and repeatedly certified false or misleading annual statements by the NRA.
+The New York attorney general did not allege that NRA general counsel John Frazer committed financial misconduct, but said that he failed to comply with board governance procedures, failed to ensure the NRA was in compliance with whistleblower laws and repeatedly certified false or misleading annual statements by the NRA.

-The NRA's already precarious financial situation
+The NRA's other legal and financial challenges

-James' lawsuit is sure to be contested in court by the National Rifle Association.
+Separate from the New York Attorney General's actions Thursday, the District of Columbia attorney general also sued: this time targeting the NRA Foundation, an independent group incorporated in D.C.

+Attorney General Karl A. Racine alleged that the foundation violated local laws by placing the NRA's interests ahead of its own charitable purposes.

+"Charitable organizations function as public trusts — and District law requires them to use their funds to benefit the public, not to support political campaigns, lobbying, or private interests," Racine said.
+"With this lawsuit, we aim to recover donated funds that the NRA Foundation wasted.
+District nonprofits should be on notice that the Office of the Attorney General will file suit if we find evidence of illegal behavior."

-But even before this move, the NRA was in dire financial straits.
+Even before today's developments, the NRA was in dire financial straits.
 A secret recording of an NRA board meeting obtained by NPR in April showed LaPierre telling the audience that the NRA's legal troubles have cost the organization $100 million.

-"The cost that we bore was probably about a hundred-million-dollar hit in lost revenue and real cost to this association in 2018 and 2019," LaPierre said, according to a tape recorded by a source in the room.
+"The cost that we bore was probably about a hundred-million-dollar hit in lost revenue and real cost to this association in 2018 and 2019," LaPierre said, according to a recording by a source in the room.
 "I mean, that's huge."

 Much of this has to do with its legal troubles.
-Facing Congressional inquiries and investigations by multiple state attorneys general, as well as internal whistleblower complaints, the NRA's finances have sagged under the burden of legal costs.
-In the ongoing litigation between the NRA and Ackerman McQueen, its former public relations firm, a brief filed by the firm on April 15 indicates its belief that the NRA has paid its outside legal counsel "over $54 million" in the last two years.
+Facing congressional inquiries and investigations by multiple state attorneys general, as well as internal whistleblower complaints, the NRA's finances have sagged under the burden of legal costs.
+In the ongoing litigation between the NRA and Ackerman McQueen, its former public relations firm, a brief filed by the firm on April 15 indicates its belief that the NRA has paid its outside legal counsel "over $54 million" in the past two years.

 The turmoil at the NRA also could have political ramifications ahead of the 2020 elections.
 The NRA spent tens of millions of dollars in 2016 to support then-candidate Donald Trump — a role it appears it will be unlikely to be able to repeat given its current financial condition.